leoohyama/posit_table_contest_2025/README.md

 | **Colors, Labels, and Formatting** | `RColorBrewer`, `wesanderson`, `scales` |

 ## Background/Context :book:
-I work for a free book distribution program in the state of Florida, USA.
-This is a no-cost, at-home initiative that mails a set of free books to eligible elementary students each school year.
+I work for a book distribution program in the state of Florida, USA.
+This is a no-cost, at-home initiative that mails a set of free books to eligible elementary students (Pre-Kindergarten to 5th grade) each school year.
 Deliveries also include reading activities and resources families can use to help build children’s reading skills.
 Books and materials are available in multiple languages and formats, including braille.
 To be eligible, children must be in early childhood or elementary grades and not yet meeting grade-level expectations in reading in participating schools.

 ## The problem :pencil:
 Every year, our goal is to enroll as many eligible students across Florida as possible.
-Given this, getting understandable and actionable information on eligibility and enrollment numbers in schools (2,400+) across 76 districts passed on to internal team members (many of whom operate remotely across the state of Florida) who engage with underserved communities is a critical data pipeline.
+Given this, getting understandable and actionable information on eligibility and enrollment numbers in 2,400+ schools across 76 districts passed on to internal team members (many of whom operate remotely across the state of Florida) who engage with underserved communities is a critical data pipeline.
 This is especially daunting when working with ~ 1.35 million children.
 Additionally, this information is dynamic and changes from week to week as enrollments occur throughout the year.

 ## The answer :pencil:
 To address this problem, I built an interactive 3-level table that shows information regarding eligibility and enrollment numbers at three different levels: districts, schools, and grade levels within schools.
 This helps our team members identify which grades within which schools within which districts are ideal for community engagement efforts for enrolling students.
 Additionally, the table also provides information on recent enrollment actitvity in each district via scrolling ticker at the top of the table.
 In real-life this ticker is updated via github actions every week.
 The real table also updates via github actions every week but for the purpose of this submission I have not added that feature as I'm using randomized and pseudo data.